I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 9 tracks, run time: 35:41

 As the 1970s came to a close, Aerosmith was coming apart at the seams.
 The Boston hard rockers had been one of the biggest success stories of the decade, but as their fame increased, so did their love for narcotics.
 Guitarist Joe Perry famously described the band as "drug addicts dabbling in music" around the time of 1977's Draw the Line, and things only got worse from there.
 Aerosmith's record label released 1978's Live!
-Bootleg concert album in order to buy the band some time to get their shit together, but work on a new studio album slowly ground to a halt as drug addled vocalist Steven Tyler suffered from writer's block, which only added further stress to his already-strained relationship with Joe Perry.
+Bootleg concert album in order to buy the band some time to get their shit together, but work on a new studio album slowly ground to a halt as coke-addled vocalist and lyricist Steven Tyler battled with writer's block, angering the rest of the band.

-Tired of the endless delays, Columbia Records sent Aerosmith back out on tour to earn enough money to finish making the album, which only increased frictions between Tyler and Perry.
+Tired of the endless delays, Columbia Records sent Aerosmith back out on tour to earn enough money to finish making the album, which only increased frictions between Tyler and guitarist Joe Perry.
 After a backstage argument one night in Cleveland, Perry announced he was quitting and headed home to Boston, leaving Aerosmith with a half finished album and no lead guitarist.

 The album - which was originally going to be titled Off Your Rocker but was changed to Night in the Ruts - was eventually completed with the help of fill-in players Richie Supa and Jimmy Crespo, and it hit stores in November 1979, nearly six months after its intended release date.
-Considering the nightmarish circumstances of its creation, it's a miracle that Night in the Ruts sounds as good as it does.
+Considering the nightmarish circumstances of its creation, it's a miracle that Night in the Ruts turned out as well as it did.

 Night in the Ruts kicks off with the barn burning "No Surprize," which tells the story of how the band landed their record deal during a visit to New York ("Old Clive Davis said I'm surely gonna make us a star....just the way you are") and the delightfully sleazy "Chiquita" (complete with a horn section!), the album then takes a left turn with an unexpectedly cool cover of the Shangri-Las' 1964 oldie "Remember (Walking in the Sand)."